 Speaking of, the second half of Eurovision picks up substantially.
 Once the conflict is finally injected into the story, it becomes far more engaging.
 The stakes are raised right, the pacing is great and even the humour somewhat begins to work.
 It just goes to show the strength of the story is nearly everything in filmmaking.
 It builds the conflict, resolves it simply but effectively and culminates in a fantastic final music sequence which, in my opinion, is award-worthy.

 That being said, the music sequences are a point of discussion.
 Their place in the film is strange, as they aren’t used as a storytelling device, save for the last song (which would’ve been even more effective if placed in the first act), or used for any metaphor.
 Yet, they are given too much runtime.
 While, admittedly, catchy as hell, they could have been shortened by a huge margin to improve the film’s pacing.
 There is even a random musical number toward the middle of the movie, which serves no purpose other than padding the runtime even further.
-It just ends up confusing viewers as to the point of the songs in the film; are they an element of satire, or a love-letter to musicals?
+It just ends up confusing viewers as to the point of the songs in the film; are they an element of satire, or a love letter to musicals?

-The direction is also, unfortunately, a weak aspect in the film.
+The direction is also, unfortunately, a weak aspect of the film.
 The writers set up a world with tons of creativity to be exploited, yet the technical elements never take advantage of this.
 They are bland, similar to the director’s previous efforts like Wedding Crashers, but Eurovision was one film where they needed to be anything but.
 The camera is almost always static, with basic framing and blocking and there doesn’t seem to be any reason to switch to handheld when it does.
 Most of the film feels like it was made on the edit-table too.
 Again, this isn’t inherently bad, but it further showcases the failure of the makers to plan the technical aspects of this movie, which I’m sure if they had, they could have come up with something more visually interesting.
 The only aspect that embraces the ridiculous world of the story is the production design, which makes it an underrated but solid element in the film.

 Eurovision Song Contest was filled with potential.
 The idea, tone and mindset with which the writers approached this film was great.
 They just needed to follow through with that same mindset.
 It felt like it was made to be finished, not with love.
 The film is a possibly great experience, marred by a combination of a weak first half and lack of commitment to the idea.
 It had its head in the right place, just lacked the heart to execute it.